 Borrowing restrictions depend on the chosen fund category.
-For instance, special funds with fixed investment guidelines allow short-term borrowing of up to 30% of their net asset value and with regard to real estate, up to 60% of the real estate value.
+For instance, special funds with fixed investment guidelines allow short-term borrowing of up to 30% of their net asset value, and for real estate, up to 60% of the real estate value.
 For German debt funds, the borrowing restriction is 30% of the capital available for investment.